-- Common phrase in soccer spoken by the match official, meaning 'continue'. - Dominant element in Play.
+- Common phrase in soccer spoken by match official, the meaning 'continue'. - Dominant element in Play.
 Inspire.
 Unite. & Return to Play. - Capital treatment and underline of the ON to signify Ontario, linking to Ontario Soccer.

 Soccer needs our support now more than ever.